‘Doctrine’ means scriptural teaching on theological truths. Having sound doctrine is very important (1 Tim 6:3).

 The Second Coming of Jesus Christ has not arrived.
 And the way that the Book of Revelation is written leaves room for interpretation.

 At Gosinnomore, we try to focus only on clear texts.
 If we cannot reconcile a Scripture, we will leave it out.
-If we are more than 75 percent confident, we will put in a statement like, “It appears” or “It seems.”
+We will adhere to the three basic laws of good hermeneutics as follows: